SENG480/course/README.md

 Details are in [assn2.md](assn2.md).

-Choose a current problem in software design or architecture.
-Suggestions are in the handout.
-Then do either a research or engineering project.

 ## Group Project
 The primary deliverable is a group project.
 You and your team will select a software project (OSS on Github/Bitbucket), and document important views on the software.
 The end result will be a set of documentation about the software system and a deep understanding of how it is constructed. **50%** of final mark.
 Students will be assigned to teams and document an open source software system.
-Due dates in calendar below.
+Due dates in calendar above.
 See [the Project outline](https://github.com/SENG480/course/blob/master/project.md).

 *Nota Bene*: your individual mark in the project will be adjusted, possibly significantly, based on instructor assessment of your effort and peer reviews.

 ## Midterm
 One midterm, worth **25%**.
-Scheduled for Feb 25.
+Scheduled as above.

 ## Final
 No final.